 If a full-time staff member wishes to seek paid professional work by any form of public announcement or advertisement, written approval must be obtained in advance from the Head of Faculty.
 There must be no explicit association with the University in any such announcement or advertisement.

-3.4 Written notification to the Senior Deputy Vice-Chancellor must be provided prior to a staff member accepting:
+3.4 Written notification to the Provost must be provided prior to a staff member accepting:

 a place on the board or governing body of an entity, except where the entity is non-profit and charitable, or where it exists exclusively for the arrangement of private affairs; or